Messina: a city that’s more than just the ‘Gate of Sicily’

 Messina doesn't boast the well-preserved historic center you might find in other Sicilian cities.
 Devastating earthquakes in 1783 and 1908, along with heavy bombing in World War II, wiped out much of its original architecture.
 As I wandered through the streets, I noticed how these events shaped the city's landscape, with much of it rebuilt in the 20th century.

 Yet, despite its more modern feel, some historical landmarks still offer glimpses of Messina's past.
-This mix of old and new gives the city a unique character, making it well worth a visit for a day or two.
-In this post, I'll share the highlights of Messina and the stories that make it such a fascinating place to explore.
+This mix of old and new gives the city a unique character, making it well worth a visit for (half) a day.
+In this post, I'll share the highlights of Messina and the stories that make it an interesting place to explore.

 ![]() |